axonasif/dotsh/README.md

 # Quickstart for Gitpod

+Note: You will be using your existing dotfiles repo, `dotsh` is only the installer.

 Open this repo on Gitpod:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/axonasif/dotsh)

 Then run `dotsh config` on a terminal for interactive configuration wizard.
-At the end you'd be pushing your changes to your own repo.

 Or if you just want to try it out: